Pre-dreadnought battleship: Tertiary battery

-The pre-dreadnought's armament was completed by a tertiary battery of light, rapid-fire guns, of any caliber from 3 in down to machine guns.
+The pre-dreadnought's armament was completed by a tertiary battery of light, rapid-fire guns, of any calibre from 3 in down to machine guns.
 Their role was to give short-range protection against torpedo boats, or to attack the deck and superstructure of a battleship.

 Torpedoes

 In addition to their gun armament, many pre-dreadnought battleships were armed with torpedoes, fired from fixed tubes located either just above or below the waterline.
 By the pre-dreadnought era the torpedo was typically 18 in in diameter and had an effective range of several thousand meters.
 However, it was virtually unknown for a battleship to score a hit with a torpedo.
+The primary intention of these weapons was to deliver a coup de grace to a heavily damaged or disabled opposing battleship, as opposed to the direct attack employed by destroyers and torpedo boats.

 Range of combat

 During the ironclad age, the range of engagements increased; in the Sino-Japanese War of 1894–95 battles were fought at distances of around 1 mi; while in the Battle of the Yellow Sea in 1904, the Russian and Japanese fleets had opened fire at over 8 mi, before settling down to fight at ranges of 3.5 mi.
 The increase in engagement range was due in part to the longer range of torpedoes, and in part to improved gunnery and fire control.
-In consequence, shipbuilders tended towards heavier secondary armament, of the same caliber that the "intermediate" battery had been; the Royal Navy's last pre-dreadnought class, the Lord Nelson class, carried ten 9.2-inch guns as secondary armament.
+In consequence, shipbuilders tended towards heavier secondary armament, of the same calibre that the "intermediate" battery had been; the Royal Navy's last pre-dreadnought class, the Lord Nelson class, carried ten 9.2-inch guns as secondary armament.
 Ships with a uniform, heavy secondary battery are often referred to as "semi-dreadnoughts".

 Protection

-Schematic section of a typical pre-dreadnought battleship with an armored upper and middle deck and side belt (red), lateral protective coal bunkers (grey), and a double-bottom of watertight compartments.
+Schematic section of a typical pre-dreadnought battleship with an armoured upper and middle deck and side belt (red), lateral protective coal bunkers (grey), and a double-bottom of watertight compartments.
 The machinery was arranged in the protected internal void.

-Pre-dreadnought battleships carried a considerable weight of steel armor, providing them with effective defense against the great majority of naval guns in service during the period.
-'Medium' caliber guns up to 8-9.4 inch would generally prove incapable of piercing their thickest armor, while it still provided some measure of defense against even the 'heavy' guns of the day which were considered capable of piercing these plates.
+Pre-dreadnought battleships carried a considerable weight of steel armour, providing them with effective defence against the great majority of naval guns in service during the period.
+'Medium' calibre guns up to 8-9.4 inch would generally prove incapable of piercing their thickest armour, while it still provided some measure of defence against even the 'heavy' guns of the day which were considered capable of piercing these plates.